 Tibet's patron saint, Milarepa, has a reputation for flying in the yogi-way, from cave to cave over hills and valleys in Tibet.
-It may seem like a convenient way of transportation where no roads exist, but the preparation for being able to levitate and fly may be long, very long, hard and unfruitful.
-If unfruitful as such, make it count a lot in other ways.
-Milarepa's main object was not to learn to fly either, it was meditating a lot.
+It may seem like a convenient way of transportation where no roads exist, but the preparations may be long, even though they matter in some major ways: Milarepa's main object was meditating, not flying.
+That could be the cue.

 "I could actually fly without wings of any kind.
 Sometimes I flew to a castle to meditate.
 At other times I flew to the water source where I had a good cave."

 Nature's ways are (t)here to learn from.
-Some of them may serve a human if these ways are sorted out, refined and carefully adapted.
-Adjust to nature if you are part of it, so that you can "make the best of it".
+Many may serve if well sorted, refined and carefully adapted so as to "making the best of it".

 There is much to learn.
 A fit and fair learning process needs to be encouraged, not stilted, and especially not stilted by formal schooling, which is widespread.